 On March 31, 1993, Secretary Baker gave a speech accepting Rice's offer of an Institute in his honor.
 While at Rice where he laid down his ideas on the Baker Institute.
 In this speech, entitled "Ideas Into Action", in which he charged the Baker Institute to "draw together statesmen, scholars and students...and...build a bridge between the world of ideas and the world of action..."
 These founding words were later used as the building stones for the external architecture of the building.

 Between 1993 and 1994, the Baker Institute was coordinated by John Rogers, former undersecretary for management at the Department of State.
 In August 1994, Rice appointed a Founding Director for the Institute, distinguished diplomat Ambassador Edward P. Djerejian.
-Ambassador Djerejian continues to serve in the post of Founding Director to the present.
-He will be retiring in June 2022.
+Ambassador Djerejian served in this post until June 2022 and was replaced by David M. Satterfield.

 On October 20, 1994 ground was broken on the Baker Hall building site.
 Four U.S. Presidents participated in the ceremony (Gerald Ford, Jimmy Carter, Ronald Reagan, and George H.W.
 Bush), setting the bipartisan tone that James A. Baker III had madated from the Institute's beginning.
 More information on the Institute's groundbreaking ceremony can be found in the Inagural Baker Institute report.
 This was a major step forward for the Institute.
 As the Founding Director noted: "...the building itself symbolizes, in both form and function, the integrative nature of the Baker Institute.
 Within its walls the faculty and students of Rice University will interact with visiting scholars and practitioners to address the major issues our nation faces in the future."